Duration |

 Get ready for an amazing 11 Days Egypt family vacation!
 On Day 1, a Tripidays tour guide will meet you at the airport and help you start your family trip.
 In the evening, enjoy a special dinner cruise on the Nile, with yummy food and twinkling city lights.
 On Day 2 In Cairo, you’ll see the Great Pyramids of Giza and the Sphinx, then visit the Grand Egyptian Museum to see real treasures from ancient times.

-On the third day, fly to Aswan, where you’ll see the amazing Philae Temple and the High Dam, then hop on a fancy Nile cruise as part of your Egypt Family Package.
-On Day 4, stop at Kom Ombo to visit a temple with crocodile mummies, then head to Edfu to see the giant Temple of Horus.
-On Day 5, arrive in Luxor, where you’ll explore the magical Karnak and Luxor Temples, visit the Valley of the Kings, where ancient kings were buried, and see the grand Hatshepsut Temple and Colossi of Memnon.
-On Day 6, travel to Hurghada, a fun beach town where you can relax by the clear blue sea.
+On the third day, fly to Aswan, where you’ll visit the impressive High Dam, explore the beautiful Philae Temple, and see the Unfinished Obelisk, then hop on a fancy Nile cruise as part of your Egypt Family Package.
+On Day 4, take an early trip to the world-famous Abu Simbel Temples of Ramses II, then visit the unique Kom Ombo Temple, famous for its crocodile mummies, before sailing toward Edfu.
+On Day 5, explore the grand Temple of Horus in Edfu, then continue sailing to Luxor to see the stunning Karnak and Luxor Temples.
+On Day 6, discover Luxor’s West Bank, including the Valley of the Kings, the Temple of Queen Hatshepsut, and the Colossi of Memnon, before traveling to Hurghada, a fun beach town where you can relax by the clear blue sea.

 Start your family adventure stress-free!
 A Tripidays representative will greet you, handle your transfer, and ensure a smooth hotel check-in.
 Just relax and enjoy the journey!